 Five Tulsi (Tulasi) kanthi necklaces made from hand carved, rough barrel cylindrical beads on nylon thread with brass barrel clasp, from Vrindavan, India.
 The barrel beads are approximately 3mm wide, and vary in color and size.
 One order gives you five strands.
 Each strand can wrap three times around your neck.
 Some of the smaller beads can break off during wear, but does not effect the over all look of the necklace.

-Total length of each strand is approximately 48 - 50 inches, and varies slightly from necklace to necklace.
+Total length of each three wrap strand is approximately 48 - 50 inches, and varies slightly from necklace to necklace.
 It is a size that is meant to be wrapped around your neck three times, or around your wrist approximately six times

 The name "tulasi" means "she who is incomparable."